 material: limestone; measurements: XXX

-This fragment is from a life size statue of the high priest of Ptah Nebipu squatting in an asymmetrical position.
-The left leg is with knee upright, while the right lower leg is flat on the ground, with the right foot just behind the left one.
-Much of the statue is missing, but substantial parts of the base with the lower part of the body are still preserved.
-From the remains it seems that the sculpture was of high quality.
-The surface is smoothed, the toes are finely carved and the hieroglyphic inscriptions also appear well proportioned and cut.
-With the upper part of the statue lost, only a small portion of the short kilt on the lap is present.
-On the left leg there is visible a carved line, being the lower end of the high priest's kilt.
-The surface of the kilt curves following the positions of the legs.
-The surviving parts of the kilt on the lap bear a depiction of the intricate pair of beaded kilt covers.
-The better preserved cover, on the viewer's right, comprises five strings of beads, each with an alternating pattern of cylinder beads and two disk beads.
-These strings are gathered at the top in a clasp which takes the form of a small shendyt kilt.
-The strings and clasp on the adjacent cover are now less distinct (FIGURE 1).
-This form of cover seems to belong to the dress of officials in ceremonial roles, including the high priests of Memphis (Maystre 1992, 26).
-The most closely comparable example is to be found on the triple statue of Nebipu in the Louvre showing him and two other high priests of Ptah (Delange 1987, 81, Delange 2005).
+This fragment is from a life-size statue of Nebipu, the high priest of Ptah, and shows him squatting in an asymmetrical position.
+The knee of the figure’s left leg is upright, while its right lower leg is flat on the ground, with the right foot just behind the left one.
+Much of the statue is missing, but substantial parts of the base and lower part of the body are preserved.
+The remains suggest that the sculpture was of high quality.
+Its surface is smooth, the figure’s toes are finely carved, and the hieroglyphic inscriptions appear well proportioned and cut.
+As the upper part of the statue is missing, only a small portion of the short kilt on its lap is visible.
+A carved line marking the lower end of the high priest's kilt appears on the left leg.
+The surface of the kilt curves in accordance with the position of the figure’s legs.
+What survives of the kilt on the lap shows an intricate pair of beaded kilt covers.
+The one on the viewer's right, which is better preserved, consists of five strings of beads, each with an alternating pattern of cylinder beads and two disk beads.
+These strings are gathered at the top in a clasp that has the form of a small shendyt kilt.
+The strings and clasp on the adjacent cover are less distinct (FIGURE 1).
+This kind of cover seems to have been part of the dress of officials, such as the high priests of Memphis, who performed ceremonial roles (Maystre 1992, 26).
+The closest comparable example is the triple statue of Nebipu at the Louvre, which shows him along with two other high priests of Ptah (Delange 1987, 81, Delange 2005).

-Parts of three hieroglyphic inscriptions survive, two on the base, one on the kilt.
-The most complete line is that on the left side of the base (inscription 1).
-Three further text lines are incised to the right of the upright left leg (inscription 2).
-Of these, the first line is well preserved, the second one only partly and from the last one only a few signs are left.
+Three hieroglyphic inscriptions survive in part: two on the base, one on the kilt.
+The best preserved line appears on the left side of the base (inscription 1).
+Three further lines of text are incised to the right of the upright left leg (inscription 2).
+Of these, the first is well preserved, the second partly preserved, and the final one, of which only a few traces remain, is nearly illegible.
 Remnants of a third inscription survive on the kilt (inscription 3).

 The texts: